 The interior of the pub is a brightly lit warren of small areas separated by paneling, with decorations include toy trains — too high up to have a cheeky play with, unfortunately — and French-themed art.

 There's a fine selection of beers and ciders on tap, including five from the ever-excellent Meantime brewery, and a healthy wine list.
+This is as it should be.
+St Pancras station was built in the first place to ease the transport of ale from Burton to London — so the place deserves a well-stocked pub.
 Food is of a high standard though there's no guarantee it won't be served on one of those cursed wooden boards currently in vogue.

 We recall with fondness the time we were sat in the back room, chatting away with some scientists over in London for a conference, when two loud-mouthed Chelsea fans walked, in full colours and full of chanting.
 One of them then sat down at the piano and offered up a note-perfect Chopin recital.
 Betjeman would have loved the poetry of it all.

 Be careful in here — it's very easy to get lost in your surroundings and forget you're actually waiting for a train under the Channel.